9 Insurance Industry Technology Trends in 2020 [Updated]

 The whole process of standardizing insurance for autonomous cars, however, is certainly going to take some time.
 Vehicles would need at the least a way of detecting whether the fault lies with the driver or with the systems itself.

-Insurers are exploring and investing in machine learning and automation during the whole product lifecycle: from marketing, through underwriting and customer service to claims processing, fraud management and reimbursement.
+Companies in the insurance domain are exploring and investing in machine learning and automation during the whole product lifecycle: from marketing, through underwriting and customer service to claims processing, fraud management, and reimbursement.

 While automation and machine learning have been present in the insurance industry for years, only simple processes that require low decision-making skills such as data entry, compliance checks, standard customer communications, and managing rule-based decisions, used to be a subject of automation.